maxholman/mcp-gdbmi/README.md

-# GDB MCP Server
+# MCP server for GDB/MI

-An MCP server for interacting with GDB via `gdbserver`.
+An MCP server for interacting with GDB/MI (GDB Machine Interface).

-Output from `gdbserver` is "compressed" by using json5 to reduce the token count for data structures.
+Output from GDB/MI is "compressed" using json5 to reduce the token count for data structures.
 Hex values are also "compressed" by stripping out long `0x00000000000` prefixes ie `0x0000004` becomes `0x4`

-> [!CAUTION]
+> [!CAUTION] GDB/MI can be very verbose, and this tool will destroy your
-> This tool can and will destroy your quota VERY quickly if you are
+> quota VERY quickly if you are not careful with what you ask for!
+You have been
-> not careful with what you ask for!
-You have been warned.
+> warned.

 ## Installation